2008 U.S. Open Cup qualification: USL 1st Division (USL-1)

 All American-based USL-1 teams qualify.

 USL 2nd Division (USL-2)

-Harrisburg City Islanders (2007 USL-2 champions) and Richmond Kickers (2007 USL-2 Regular Season Champions) have qualified based on their end of season performance in 2007.
+Harrisburg City Islanders (2007 USL-2 champions) and Richmond Kickers (2007 USL-2 Regular Season Champions) qualified based on their end of season performance in 2007.

 Early season USL-2 games doubled as Open Cup qualification.
 Because teams played an uneven number of games the percentage of "Points per Points Possible" was used to rank the teams.
 All but the bottom-ranked team qualified for the tournament proper.